remysucre/remysucre.github.io/blog/entropy-card.md

 \end{align*}
 $$

 With this, we can translate bounds on the size of relations and degree constraints into bounds on entropies.
 Note that degree constraints generalize functional dependencies (FDs).
-For example an FD $X \rightarrow Y$ can be expressed as $\text{deg}(X\mid Y) \leq 1$.
+For example an FD $X \rightarrow Y$ can be expressed as $\text{deg}(Y\mid X) \leq 1$.
 This means we can take advantage of functional dependencies (e.g. primary keys) when deriving bounds on query output size.
 Let's try it!

 Consider the following query: